 Who doesn’t love Jimmy Buffett?!
 There’s no better place to have fun in the Florida sun than at the Margaritaville Hollywood Beach Resort, located just down the road in Hollywood.
 There’s always something fun going on here, morning or night.
 The resort is large, with over 350 rooms and plenty of space to chill.
 Margaritaville has two outdoor pools, a waterslide, and full service cabanas.
 In addition, there are more than 8 different bars and restaurants onsite, so you’ll never have to go to the same place twice.

 The entertainment schedule is insane.
-They have live bands playing a variety of rock, country, reggae and top 40 almost nightly.
+They have live bands playing a variety of rock, country, reggae, and top 40 almost nightly.
 And all the onsite entertainment is free!
 We loved the beachfront location, smack in the middle of all the bars and restaurants on the Hollywood beachfront.
-We also loved the fact that there was a bike rental shop right next door so we could rent bikes to ride up and down the boardwalk.
+We also loved the fact that there was a bike rental shop right next door so we could rent bikes to ride up and down the boardwalk amid the segways.
 If you like a lot of action, I highly recommend staying here at Margaritaville.